RicNord/ansible-workstation/README.md

 ## Scope

-This projects intends to configure everything for a complete end-user experience that is ready to be used.
-It only assumes a bare-minimum and bootable systemd based distribution of Linux already exists.
+This projects intends to configure everything for a complete end-user experience.
+It only assumes that a bare-minimum and bootable systemd based distribution of Linux already exists.
 Included in the Ansible roles are (but **not limited** too):

 - Create user (added to the `sudo` group and the user which all opinionated configurations will be applied for)
 - Install Dotfiles
 - Installation of notable software:
-  - Programming languages
+  - Programming languages / runtimes
     - Python
     - Go
     - Rust